MattCSmith/Project-365/README.md

 ## Day 38
 Wasn't really sure what I wanted to work on next.
 Do I go back to the very first project, or maybe even the twitterbot project.
 In the end I decided to take it easy and implemented more Discord events to the boilerbot, since these would be useful in the future.

+## Day 39
+Again, today I wasn't 100% sure what to work on next.
+So I spent a little time brainstorming a couple of ideas, along side adding some more events to the discord boilerbot.